 4400 Paralee Drive, Louisville, KY 40272 • (502) 933-2142

 With the reputation of “Louisville’s longest standing and scariest Halloween attraction,” it’s safe to say that Haunted Hotel is one to put on your October bucket list — that is if you’re into staying awake for the next week and a half.
 Remember that nightmare you had when you were a kid that something was chasing you and you always woke up right before you saw what it was?
 Imagine that, but you don’t wake up, and you definitely find out what it is.
 Speaking of childhood, this is definitely not one you want to make into a family outing.
 What sets this haunted attraction apart from all of the others is that actors WILL touch you and there will also be vulgar language.
 So be warned, there’s no security blanket when you walk in.
 You may get shocked, and you may get wet.
 This is not for the faint of heart.
 Literally, if you have a heart condition, are pregnant or are generally in poor health, this haunted house is not recommended.
-Visit this Haunted Hotel from August 31 through November 10.
-Tickets are $25 for general admission and $35 for VIP.
+Visit this Haunted Hotel from September 6 through November 2.
+Tickets are $25 for general admission, $40 for fast pass and $60 for VIP.

 132 Darnall Ave, Brandenburg, KY • (270) 828-6799

 Hours: September 13 through October 26; Friday and Saturday, 7 p.m. to 1 a.m.